Best of Central & Eastern Europe Trip Notes

 The Balkans is a geographically diverse region spanning over multiple countries and 500,000km2, hosting various climates.
 However, it is fair to expect a somewhat continental climate with hot summers and cool winters, and a milder Mediterranean climate on the coastline.

-The Summer months of July and August are considered Europe’s busiest with high temperatures attracting flocks of locals and travellers to the breath-taking coastal regions.
+The Summer months of July and August are considered Europe’s busiest with high temperatures attracting flocks of locals and travelers to the breath-taking coastal regions.
 The shoulder seasons of April to June and September to October are also considered a great time to visit the Balkans.
 During these months, the weather tends to be milder, with the major tourist cities less populated.
 The Winter months between December and March are quite colder with occasional snow.
 Meanwhile, the coastal regions of Croatia, Montenegro and Albania are known for their significantly warmer winters than the Central Balkans.

 Check out our weather guide for the best time to visit the Balkans.

 The best time to visit Transylvania depends on what kind of experience you’re after.
-If you’re looking for nice weather, you’re best to go either side of summer from April to June, where you’ll find pleasant weather and wild-flower filled meadows in spring with average temperatures from 16-20°C. Or head to Transylvania from the end of August to October, where you’ll also find comfortable temperatures and beautiful autumnal colours as you enter the colder months.
+If you’re looking for nice weather, you’re best to go either side of summer from April to June, where you’ll find pleasant weather and wild-flower filled meadows in spring with average temperatures from 16-20°C. Or head to Transylvania from the end of August to October, where you’ll also find comfortable temperatures and beautiful autumnal colors as you enter the colder months.
 July and August are peak summer months, however it can get uncomfortably hot, especially in cities like Brasov and Sibiu, so you’re best to visit either side of the peak summer months for decent weather in more comfortable temperatures.

-Autumn is a great time to visit, especially as the mountains and forests begin to change colour from all the foliage.
+Autumn is a great time to visit, especially as the mountains and forests begin to change color from all the foliage.
 Plus, Transylvania is the birthplace of Dracula after all, so there really is no better place to celebrate Halloween and get into the spirit of it!
 The winter months in Transylvania from December to February can be quite magical, with snow covering the fairy tale-like villages, horse drawn carriages, and snowy alpine trails.
 In December you’ll be in for a treat with plenty of Christmas markets and festivities, making for the classic Christmas scenes.

 For more, check out our Romania weather guide.